InteractiveDataVis/Interactive-Data-Vis-Fall2023/3_1_quantities_and_amounts/README.md

 ## Assignment:

-- [ ] Implement your own bar chart with the same dataset you used in the section 2 version of this tutorial.
+- [ ] Implement your own bar chart with the same MoMA dataset you used in the section 2 version of this tutorial.
+You can expand this to include all count of nationalities as well, or some other bar chart with the MoMA data.

 - [ ] Add axes or labels to this chart, as we learned in other tutorials of the previous section.

 - [ ] Add a color scale to this chart, as we learned in other tutorials of the previous section.

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.

 **BONUS:**